-Displaying and offering thanks to our veterans is the best way to honor the sacrifices they have made to protect our country and freedom.
+Displaying and offering thanks to our veterans this week is the best way to honor the sacrifices they have made to protect our country and freedom.
 Annually on Nov.
-11, which is Sunday, we honor our courageous service men and women, so be sure to have your family recognize what our veterans have done for us and our country.
+11 (this year is 11/11/11) we honor our courageous service men and women, so be sure to have your family recognize what our veterans have done for us and our country.

 Why We Celebrate Veterans Day Talking Points